JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 - Description of the tool(s) that will be used to create final dashboard
 - Description of interactive element(s)

-- Checkout our dashboard at the following link: https://ut-covid-project.herokuapp.com/
+- First, checkout our dashboard at the following link: https://ut-covid-project.herokuapp.com/

-### Description of the tool(s) that will be used to create final dashboard.
+### Description of the tool(s) that will be used to create final dashboard

 ### Python: Getting Started